Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Basic routing and optimization features compared with specialized route-planning platforms

-Tookan fits on-demand service providers, hyperlocal marketplaces, and early-stage startups building their own branded customer and driver apps.
-It is best for teams with in-house development resources and highly specific workflow requirements that traditional routing tools may not support.
+On-demand service providers, hyperlocal marketplaces, and early-stage startups building their own branded customer and driver apps.
+Best for teams with in-house development resources and highly specific workflow requirements.
+Typical deployment: 2–3 weeks for micro-businesses.

 Base plans start near $99/month, with added costs for white-labeling, advanced integrations, and engineering-heavy customization.